Widespread Use of Products Containing Asbestos

 This alert came after the agency found trace amounts of asbestos in samples of the company’s baby powder.

-Asbestos was commonly used in the manufacturing of various types of tiles found in commercial buildings, military barracks, and even homes.
+Asbestos was commonly used in the manufacturing of various types of tiles found in commercial buildings, military barracks, and even residential homes.

 Though asbestos tiles are sealed with a protective coating, the dangerous fibers can still be dispersed into the air if the tiles are cut or damaged.